jbush001/NyuziProcessor/CONTRIBUTING.md

    ...
    ```

-6. For compiler and emulator changes, compile and execute software/doom.
+4. For compiler and emulator changes, compile and execute run apps in software/apps.

 # Coding Style

-When in doubt, be conistent.
-The OpenCores guidelines give a good set of
+When in doubt, be consistent with existing code.
+The OpenCores guidelines give
-rules, which this project generally follows (with some exceptions, which
+a good set of rules, which this project generally follows (with some
-should be obvious)
+exceptions, which should be obvious)

 http://cdn.opencores.org/downloads/opencores_coding_guidelines.pdf